-Associate of Science degree entirely online.
+Students may mix individual online courses with other flexible learning options or pursue an Associates of Arts or Associate in Science degree entirely online.
 For up-to-date information on online AA/AS degrees, available courses, support services, to learn more about online courses, evaluate whether online learning is right for you, and learn how to register, visit the College's website at www.bhc.edu/flexlearning.